-Our executive team continues to manage a changing and increasingly complex business.
+Our executive team continues to manage a changing and increasingly complex business as we advance a differentiated vaccine pipeline and identify strategic opportunities to accelerate growth.
 We strive to recognize these efforts by compensating our NEOs for the demands and risks associated with our business through three primary elements that are designed to reward performance in a simple and straightforward manner - base salaries, annual performance-based cash incentives and long-term equity incentive awards.

-During our annual stockholder outreach in recent years, including in 2021 and in early 2022, our key stockholders did not express any concerns over the elements of our executive compensation program, including our use of a mix of time-based stock options and performance-based RSUs.
-In 2021, our performance-based RSUs once again included meaningful performance goals that must be met within a designated performance period in order for any vesting or payout to occur.
-In 2021 we also introduced time-based RSUs as part of our compensation mix.
-As reflected in the chart below, we continued to utilize performance-based vesting for a portion of our long-term equity incentive awards in 2021.
+During our annual stockholder outreach in recent years, including in 2023 and in early 2024, our key stockholders did not express any significant concerns about the elements of our executive compensation program, including our use of a mix of time-based stock options and performance-based and time-based RSUs, but encouraged us to increase the proportion of performance-vesting equity, which we did as described above.

+During 2023, we provided performance-based RSUs, or "PSUs" as part of our compensation mix, and our PSUs once again included meaningful performance goals that must be met within a designated performance period for any vesting to occur.